Plugins

 - The uploaded file must be 10 MB or smaller.

-Port plugins CLI
+Port plugins CLIβ

 The Port plugins CLI (@port-labs/port-plugins-cli) uploads and manages plugins from your terminal or from CI.
+Install it globally with:

 npm install -g @port-labs/port-plugins-cli